 Woods Mill is the headquarters of Sussex Wildlife Trust and an environmental education centre.
 Woods Mill is a prime example of what the wider countryside once contained.
 Visitors can walk past the old ponds and lake, through the ancient woodland, alongside the streams and waterways into the unimproved meadows with their wild hedgerows – habitats all contained within its 47 acres.
 This variety of habitat attracts an impressive number of species including mammals, insects, amphibians and birds.

-Woods Mill Nature Reserve is open throughout the year, with a car park and toilets.
+Woods Mill Nature Reserve is open throughout the year, with a car park, bike racks and toilets.
 There is no charge but donations are welcome.

 Cattle are currently grazing Valley Field, please follow onsite signage.

 The Horsebox Cafe is currently closed.